karolbucon/CompSciproject/README.md

    - books
    - patrons
    - transactions
    - remove_book()
    - add_patron()
    - remove_patron()
    - search_book()
    - manage_transaction()
    - save_data()
    - load_data()

 - main()

 Some Comments:
 The Book class represents a book in the library.
 It has attributes like title, author, ISBN, and quantity.
 The display method is used to return a string representation of the book.
 The Patron class represents a library patron.
 It has attributes like name, ID, and contact.
 The display method is used to return a string representation of the patron.
 The Transaction class represents a transaction in the library (like checking out or returning a book).
 It has attributes like book, patron, due_date, and fine.
 The check_in and check_out methods are used to handle returning and borrowing books, respectively.
+If a book is returned after its due date, a fine is calculated at a rate of $1 per day late.
 The Library class represents the library itself.
 It has lists of books, patrons, and transactions.
 It has methods to add and remove books and patrons, search for a book by title, and manage transactions.
 The save_data and load_data methods are used to save and load the library’s data to and from a file.
 The main function is the main entry point of the program.
 It creates a Library object and enters a loop where the user can choose to perform various actions like adding/removing books or patrons, searching for a book, managing transactions, or saving and exiting.